Table of Contents

 and database/table information.
 In the example, the remote table

-is on the server remote_host
+is on the server remote_host, using port

 9306.
 The name and port number should match the host name (or IP